 Summary reports are available to agency human resources directors following the end of each fiscal year quarter.
-These reports summarize the results of the exit surveys submitted by former employees of the agency during the preceding quarter.
-In addition, agency executive directors can view the exit surveys submitted by former employees of the agency who elected to share their exit survey responses with their agency's executive director.
+These reports summarize the results of the exit surveys submitted by former employees of the agency during the preceding quarter.725 In addition, agency executive directors can view the exit surveys submitted by former employees of the agency who elected to share their exit survey responses with their agency's executive director.726

-The State Auditor's Office is required to provide a report summarizing exit survey findings to the Governor, Lieutenant Governor, Speaker of the House of Representatives, and members of the Senate Committee on Finance and House Committee on Appropriations by December 15 before each year of a regular legislative session.710
+The State Auditor's Office is required to provide a report summarizing exit survey findings to the Governor, Lieutenant Governor, Speaker of the House of Representatives, and members of the Senate Committee on Finance and the House Committee on Appropriations by December 15 of each year before a regular legislative session.727

-Individual exit survey responses are not subject to disclosure under Texas Government Code, Chapter 552, including responses furnished to the agency.
-The responses may be disclosed only to a law enforcement agency for a criminal investigation or by court order.711
+Individual exit survey responses are confidential and are not subject to disclosure under Texas Government Code, Chapter 552.
+The responses may be disclosed only to a law enforcement agency for a criminal investigation or by court order.728